 A longtime trend on the west coast now appearing more frequently on the east coast, white dove releases are taking flight.
 More and more people are finding that a dove release will add just the right touch of festivity to a wedding or a worthy tribute to a memorial of their loved one.
 Although a dove release takes relatively little time, the preparation needed for something so seemingly simple would surprise most people.

-Since the Rock Doves desired for releases are bred primarily for their white color, this causes them to have somewhat less developed navigational abilities compared to their multicolored cousins.
-Therefore, ideal breeding produces a bird that maintains a white-colored plumage, while still having potential to be trained to travel many miles.
-An acceptable compromise can be attained through careful selection and breeding.
-To facilitate in keeping breeding records, a seamless band is slipped on the bird around a week after hatching.
-This band has the year of birth and a unique number that is then written down in a record keeping book.
-With time, after a sufficient amount of data has been compiled, it is possible to selectively breed for the optimal combination of homing abilities and desirable white color.
+Since the Rock Doves desired for releases are bred primarily for their white color, they can have somewhat less developed navigational abilities compared to their multi-colored Homing Pigeon cousins.
+Ideally, selective breeding produces a bird that maintains the necessary white plumage, while still having the hardiness to fly many miles.
+To facilitate in keeping breeding records, a seamless band is slipped on the squab’s foot approximately one week after hatching.
+This band marks the hatch year and contains a unique number that is then written down in the breeder’s record book.
+Using this data, it is then possible to breed optimal birds for quality white dove releases.

 Training White Doves For Release

 While these white doves already possess hereditary navigational abilities due to breeding, release them untrained and few will come back.
 Once the young squabs are weaned and feeding on their own, they are allowed out with the adult birds on a daily flight.
 At this stage, they are very cautious and will gingerly stick around without flying off anywhere.
 Young doves are very comical, sometimes acting startled by everything, yet still very inquisitive.
 They will tilt their heads from side to side, taking this new adventure all in.
 Eventually, they will take off and join their fellows in a continuous circling in the sky.